movementlabsxyz/MIP/MIP/mip-58/README.md

 ## Abstract

 We propose a lock/mint-type Native Bridge.
-The lock/mint bridge design streamlines operations, enhances security, and improves user experience, making it easier to bridge assets between chains.
+The lock/mint bridge design streamlines operations, enhances security, and improves user experience (compared to the previously employed HTLC-based Native Bridge) making it easier to bridge assets between chains.

 ## Motivation